djw4/website/content/reclaiming-space-with-tdarr-nvenc-and-hevc.md

 Last weekend I was searching through my Plex server looking for something to watch and despite having several hundred movies on file, I couldn't find anything that I really felt like watching.
 Some days later I was performing some routine maintenance on the Unraid server and was reminded that I only had a mere 1.57TB remaining before I would need to purchase a new drive to expand the array (or upgrade an existing drive).

-These two instances combined kick-started a thought in my head -- _'most of the movies in my collection I most likely will never watch again, so why don't I just delete what I don't need?'
+These two instances combined kick-started a thought in my head - _most of the movies in my collection I most likely will never watch again .. so why don't I just delete what I don't need?_

 As a self-diagnosed digital hoarder this idea seemed a little extreme to me so I thought about other viable options and eventually settled on the idea of _reclaiming_ space on the array back by converting my media collection _en-masse_ HEVC (H265) to take advantage of the smaller file sizes.
 Once I have a reclaimed some space I will be able to remove any content that I really don't think I will ever need again (or can redownload if needed) and potentially avoid purchasing a new disk.